natpombubpa-lab/natpombubpa-lab.github.io/resources/Funguild_Analysis.md

 ```

-Now, let's perform FUNGuild annotation which requires two steps.
+## Step 2: Now, let's perform FUNGuild annotation which requires two steps.

-### 1. Using a taxa parser to extract taxonomic information from an OTU table
+### 2.1 Using a taxa parser to extract taxonomic information from an OTU table

 {:.left}
 ```bash